jayvorn/Type-2-diabetes-mellitus-enhances-Klebsiella-pneumoniae-pathogenesis/README.md

 asv_dbdb.R (analysis and visualization of mothur output)

-amino_Acid_analysis.R (analysis and visualization of metabolomics data)
+amino_acid_analysis.R (analysis and visualization of metabolomics data)

 in_vivo_analysis.R (analysis and visualization of mouse experimental data)

 luminex.R (analysis and visualization of luminex data)

+Finally, I am providing a mothur logfile (mothur.1715352818.logile) for the 16S rRNA gene sequencing data processing for user reference.